sWrAAb/milestone_project_2/README.md

 - Add more cards.
 - Add second player.
 - Add background music.
-- Add High Score Feature to store the best scores to local storage.
+- Add High Score Feature to store the best scores to local storage and ability to enter name on your highscore.
 - When the game is finished, next level starts with less time.
+- Turn browser game into app.
+That would eliminte many browser restrictions.

 ### Removed Features